Indian 50-rupee note: Lion capital series

 The ₹50 banknote in the Lion capital series was the highest denomination.

 Design

 The obverse design included the Lion Capital.
-The reverse design included an image of the Sansad Bhawan.
+The reverse design included an image of the Old Parliament House.

 Mahatma Gandhi Series

 Design

 As of 2012, the new ₹ sign has been incorporated in revised versions of the ₹50 note.
 In January 2014 RBI announced that it would be withdrawing from circulation all banknotes printed prior to 2005 by 31 March 2014.
 The deadline was later extended to 1 January 2015, then to 30 June 2016.

 Security features

 The security features of the ₹50 banknote includes: